 Resident Camp Fast Facts for Parents

-- Camp Whispering Oaks offers a sports field tucked among the trees, basketball court, modern cabins with electricity, an observatory with spectacular views of the stars and shady tent sites for overnights.
+- Camp Whispering Oaks offers a sports field tucked among the trees, basketball court, an observatory with spectacular views of the stars and shady tent sites for overnights.
+Campers sleep in modern cabins with bunk beds and electricity.

 - All counselors are at least 18 years old and are selected for their maturity, enthusiasm and experience.